himasree-d/PrivacyPolicyGrader/README.md

 - Python 3.10 or higher
 - Google Chrome (for Selenium JS-rendering fallback — optional)
-- A Google Gemini API key (optional — the app runs in Demo Mode without one)
+- A Groq API key (optional — the app runs in Demo Mode without one, get a free key at [console.groq.com](https://console.groq.com))

 ### Step 1 — Clone & Install